 You should now see a couple of black marks in the margins of your page in the Silhouette Studio software.
 The grid marks indicate that you should not place any printed design within that area.
 The red box shows where cut lines can be placed.

-Next, Create your Cut Lines, if Needed.
+Create the Cut Lines, if Needed.

 If you are using a print and cut ready design that already includes the cut lines, then you can skip right over this step.
 (Check out some of the print and cut files you can get in the Silhouette Design Store here.)